 - Twitter is optional, and very often a cesspool, but most digital humanities / digital history folks are on there, and that’s where a lot of the field is discussed (look up Dan Cohen, the former executive director of the Digital Public Library of America, who maintains an excellent list; a great place to start!)
 Our course hashtag will be #hist3814o.
 Use that hashtag on any twitter posts you make related to the course.

 4.3 Setting up a digital laboratory

 - You will receive a code for a free one-year domain of your own hosted by Reclaim Hosting.
 This code will be tied to your official Carleton email account.
 This webspace is yours to experiment with, but it will also host your own ‘digital history laboratory’.
 You will set this up on your own, as part of the initial exercises in this class.
-At the end of the calendar year, you can choose to renew (which costs $US 25) or you can cancel the account.
+At the end of the calendar year, you can choose to renew (which costs around $US 35) or you can cancel the account.

-While you will probably only use this space for hosting a blog and perhaps the exhibition software Omeka, you can also install things like OwnCloud, and set up your very own cloud file-sharing service, for instance.
+While you will probably only use this domain space for hosting a blog and perhaps the exhibition software Omeka, you can also install things like OwnCloud, and set up your very own cloud file-sharing service, for instance.
 Having your own space, to do with as you wish, means you can install what you want - if you’ve used cuPortfolio, with Reclaim Hosting you can install the underlying Mahara platform yourself, and keep control over your own copy of those materials for instance.

 4.4 Instructions and help

 Step by step detailed instructions on getting all of this setup are in the workbook, on the ‘Getting Started’ page.
 You should begin the course by working through that section, once you’ve finished going through this course manual.